-A levels: ABB/BBB preferably including two science subjects (one of which may include Geography).
-GCSE Mathematics (minimum grade C) required if not offered at a higher level.
+A levels: AAB with at least two science subjects, which may include Geography.
+GCSE Mathematics (minimum grade A) will be required if not offered at a higher level. .

-Scottish qualifications: AABBB/BBBB including at least two sciences (which may include Geography).
+Scottish qualifications: AAABB including at least two sciences (which may include Geography).
 Mathematics required at grade 2 Standard Grade (or Intermediate 2 equivalent) if not offered at Higher Grade.
 Combinations of Highers and Advanced Highers accepted.

-International Baccalaureate: 30 points with a science subject at Higher Level grade 5 or above.
-Mathematics should be offered at Standard Level grade 5 or above if not offered at Higher Level.
+International Baccalaureate: Minimum of 35 points with at least one science subject at Higher Level grade 5 or above.
+Mathematics or Mathematical Studies at Standard Level grade 4 or above if not offered at Higher Level.